Gloomcaller/School-Projects/README.md

 # School Projects

 Welcome to my repository for school projects!
 This repository showcases a collection of projects completed during my academic journey.
-Each project demonstrates different skills and concepts learned during my coursework.
+Each project demonstrates different project assignments I had to do during my time at University.

 ## Overview

-This repository serves as a portfolio of my school projects.
+This repository serves as a storage of my school projects.
 Each project is organized in its own directory, containing source code, documentation, and any other relevant materials.
-The projects cover a variety of subjects and technologies, reflecting the diverse coursework undertaken.

 ## Projects

-Below is a list of some key projects included in this repository:
+Below is a list of projects included in this repository:

 1. **C# Array Project**
    - Description: This was the first project we completed at my university, designed to help us grasp the core concepts of C#.